 The escapement years that contributed to the overfished determination for Queets coho were 2014 through 2016.
 In most cases, the differences between pre- and postseason exploitation rate (ER) caps, was related to the accuracy of the forecast.
 For example, in years when the abundance was over forecast, there were less fish available for harvest while still achieving the escapement goal in the post season, thus, the allowable ER was lower in the postseason compared to the preseason.
-This was most apparent in 2012 and 2013, when the ER caps decreased from 84 percent and 77 percent in the preseason to 20 percent and 37 percent in the postseason, respectively.
+This was most apparent in 2012 and 2013, when the ER caps decreased from 84 percent and 76 percent in the postseason to 36 percent and 41 percent in the postseason, respectively.

-Over the seven most recent years with postseason data available, the postseason observed ER was equal to or lower than the preseason ER in all years (Table 3.4.2.a).
-In three out of the seven years the postseason observed ER exceeded the postseason ER cap.
+Over the eight most recent years with postseason data available, the postseason observed ER was equal to or lower than the preseason ER in all years, with the exception of 2017 where the postseason ER was 1% higher than the preseason ER (Table 3.4.2.a).
+In four out of the eight years the postseason observed ER exceeded the postseason ER cap.
 These exceedances were likely caused by over forecasting and the subsequent reduction in ER cap rather than exceeding preseason estimates of ERs (Table 3.4.2.a).
 Over the three years that contributed to the overfished status, the postseason ER was less than the preseason ER projection in all three years.